William Edward Kettler

-William Edward "Bill" Kettler (March 10, 1922 – January 7, 2024) was an American archaeologist and Rotary International leader.
+William Edward Kettler (March 10, 1922 – January 7, 2024) was an American archaeologist and Rotary International leader.

 Early life and education

 Kettler was born in Garden Grove, California, on March 10, 1922, to William Frederick Kettler and Margaret Cecelia Connors.
 His grandparents were German immigrants, Emil Kettler and Amalie Ruoff, farmers and land owners.
 He was valedictorian of his class at Springdale Elementary, and was one of two children in his graduating class.
 Around 1935, as a young boy, he often hiked in the rural area now called the Bolsa Chica wetlands mesa.
 On his hikes, he found arrowheads, cogs, and two full skeletons in what is now known to be the Indian Middens of the Juaneño (Gabrielino-Tongva Band of Mission Indians).
 He brought them home until around 1950 when he met an American Indian – Apache, named Colonel Ted Davis, who convinced him that the bones needed a dignified burial.
 So the bones were buried privately without ceremony in the Smith (now Good Shepherd) Cemetery.

 Kettler graduated from Huntington Beach Union High School in 1939, and then attended UCLA from 1939 to 1942.
 He enlisted in the Army Air Corps (the US Air Force) in 1942 during World War II.
 Kettler then entered the U.S. Army Technical Training School at Yale and was commissioned after graduation.
 While serving during World War II, Kettler was stationed in Alaska, where he and his men discovered the first fully intact Japanese Zero warplane.
 The Zero was shipped to the mainland where it was studied and its inherent weaknesses were integrated into training which helped to save countless American and Allied forces lives.
 When the war ended, Kettler was a captain but stayed in the reserves and retired as a Lt.
 Colonel.